 This is admittedly not one of my normal posts.
-Instead this is more of a flow of consciousness as I work through the process of developing this here-to unnamed project.
+Instead this is more of a flow of consciousness as I work through the process of kit-bashing together this here-to unnamed project.
 Please feel free to leave feedback here, wherever you are also with me on social media or on my discord!

 I had been working on my usual game-creation process for both the Five Powers Jam #2 and the Harmony Drive Jam.
 Normally I can keep games I am developing in parallel separate, but the two games kept closer and closer together in this instance.
 As a result, I think I may end up combining them together into a Franken-game.
 I am going to be discussing mechanics from each of these games, so if you are not familiar with them you might want to look at these posts on 五德 – The Five Powers and Harmony Drive (Part 1 / Part 2) here first.